 Animals in Group 1 should have their feet trimmed (disinfect trimmers between animals) and be foot bathed in 20 percent zinc sulphate solution.
+Note: Discuss treatment details with your veter-inarian if this percentage differs from the level listed on the product label.

 Animals in Group 2 should be treated as above but when the feet are trimmed, all digits or cracks must be fully trimmed out.
-These animals can also be treated with a long acting oxytetracycline antibiotic (extra label use or "ELDU").
+These animals can also be treated with an antibiotic preparation suggested by your veterinarian.
 Animals in Group 3 should be culled.